SMJSGaming/ROC-intake-test-site/README.md

 This is a website I had to make for the intake test of ROC Flevoland.
 I do not allow use in any way without my permission.

 Click this [link](http://geometrydashprogramming.7m.pl/) to visit the site.
+**The page is not finished yet but that has to do with the fact that I had 3 days for this.**

 My built in adblocker for 7m.pl is made open source for general use. just use the code bolow in their respective place.